script3r/cipherscope/CONTRIBUTING.md

-## Contributing to cryptofind
+## Contributing to CipherScope

-Thank you for improving cryptofind!
+Thank you for improving CipherScope!
 This project aims for speed, precision, and extensibility.

 ### Adding a New Library via patterns